razor-x/eve-overview/index.md

 ### Use the default pack

 This project maintains several overview groups and presets.
-Each release provides a set default overview profiles you can download and import directly into the EVE client.
+Each release provides a set of default overview profiles you can download and import directly into the EVE client.

 1. Download the latest release using the button at the top of this page.